Geoffrey-Z/street-sign-classifier/notebooks/report.md

 As you can see from the visualization, the images do not have a standard size.
 This means that the images must be resized to a standard width and height before they can be fed as input to a neural network.

 I resized the images to 32x32 pixels.
 This was done using `scikit-image`.
 A few different sizes were tested: 16x16, 32x32, and 64x64.
-I found that 32x32 gave us the same accuracy as 64x64, while being faster to train with.
+I found that 32x32 gave the same accuracy as 64x64, while being faster to train with.
 16x16 was ruled out because the it resulted in the DNN being ~3% less accurate than with 32x32.

 ## Network Architecture

-I used a dconvolutional network model to classify the street signs.
+I used a convolutional network to classify the street signs.
 I chose this type of model because they are known to perform quite well on image datasets, such as MNIST and ImageNet.
 The architecture of the final version of the Keras model is shown below.

 ```python
 model = Sequential()